Rbillon59/jmeter-k8s-starterkit/README.md

 - A kubernetes cluster (of course)
 - kubectl installed and a usable context to work with
 - (Optionnal) A JMeter scenario (the default one attack Google.com)
-- (Optionnal) An external JMeter live reporting solution (like InfluxDB with Grafana).

 ### 1. Preparing the repository